 Again, the researchers found that moderate procrastination was most conducive to creativity.

-The researchers think this finding has to do with the “incubation time” that ideas need.
+The researchers think these benefits of procrastination – namely the ways it can boost creativity – have to do with the “incubation time” that ideas need.

 When not procrastinating, people run the risk of settling on the first and most obvious solution to a problem.
 But under moderate procrastination, they have more time to let ideas bounce around.
 This extra time allows them to see a problem with fresh eyes.